Gobi Manchurian step-by-step recipe with video and photos.

 About this recipe

-Gobi Manchurian is a popular Indo-Chinese dish made with cauliflower tossed in a spicy, tangy, and mildly sweet sauce.
-There are two steps in making Gobi Manchurian - first, batter-fry the cauliflower, and second make a Manchurian sauce/gravy for the batter-fried cauliflower to be soaked in.
+Gobi Manchurian (or cauliflower Manchurian) is a popular Indo-Chinese dish made with cauliflower tossed in a spicy, tangy, and mildly sweet sauce.
+There are two steps in making this dish - first, batter-fry the cauliflower, and second make a Manchurian sauce/gravy for the batter-fried cauliflower to be soaked in.

 This popular Indo-Chinese dish is one of the favourite street foods in India and is also a part of resturant menus.
 Like many other Indo-Chinese dishes, it is also a popular dish in Indian resturants outside India.

 Indian-Chinese or Indo-Chinese food is a distinct fusion cuisine where Chinese seasoning and cooking techniques are adapted to Indian taste buds.
 Popularly known as Desi Chinese, they are one of the most famous forms of street food in India.
 This cuisine originated from the Chinese community in Kolkata and is very famous within and outside India.
 Chinese sauces like soy sauce and vinegar combined with Indian ingredients like ginger, garlic and chilli create the most unique-tasting and delicious dishes.

 Cauliflower: Use fresh cauliflower with a tight and firm head to make this dish.

 Plain flour (all-purpose flour) and cornflour (or cornstarch): They are used to make the batter to coat the cauliflower florets

 Vegetable stock: Use vegetable stock instead of water to make the Manchurian sauce/gravy.

 Sauces: Dark soy sauce, vinegar, red chilli paste are used in this dish.

 Ginger and garlic: They are used in two forms - chopped ginger garlic for the Manchurian sauce and ginger garlic paste for the batter.